Vrroom/fabricx/README.md

 ![image](https://github.com/Vrroom/fabricx/assets/7254326/9bdbd29a-89c5-481d-ad44-b98baa45d8aa)

 Note that what we call `optical_depth` is really the product `T\rho` from their equations.
 This is what they are calling just `T` in their figures.
 As you can see, ours looks nothing like cloth at the moment, whereas, I think theirs does.
 Ours becomes darker as `alpha` increases for some reason.
+Also, I'm not sure what `optical_depth` does for us as across each row, the renders look roughly the same.

 ```
 @article{wang2022spongecake,